Fall-Spring 2020 • Seminar

 Human Rights in the UN Treaty Bodies

 Prerequisite: By permission of instructor.
 The permission is just to verify the prerequisite.
-Students who have taken either the 1L or upper-level International Human Rights introductory course at HLS will definitely receive permission to enroll, but for technical reasons they should contact the instructor so that he can facilitate registration; other students who have not taken that course but believe that they have preparation equivalent to that course may contact the instructor, who will grant permission if he agrees that their prior preparation is equivalent.
+Students who have taken the International Human Rights introductory course at HLS or who have completed a seminar in an international human rights clinic at HLS will definitely receive permission to enroll, but for technical reasons they should contact the instructor so that he can facilitate registration; other students who have not taken those courses but believe that they have equivalent preparation may contact the instructor, who will grant permission if he agrees that their prior preparation is equivalent.
+(Merely taking Public International Law is not sufficient.)
 Auditing will not be permitted.

 Exam Type: No Exam